 I bought a big 25lb box of tomatoes and spent several hours Sunday canning them up.
 I plan on doing the same thing next weekend, but canning them as salsas, BBQ sauce and my favorite curried tomato jam.
 While I’ve found (from personal experience) that there is such a thing as too much jam, there is never such a thing as too much canned tomatoes.

 With that in mind, I wanted to share with you one of the simplest water bath canning recipes out there: canned tomatoes!
-This is great for people interested in starting out because unlike jams, it doesn’t require that you get it to just the right gelling consistency.
+Canning tomatoes is great for people interested in starting out because unlike jams, it doesn’t require that you get it to just the right gelling consistency.
 It is simply a matter of peeling, chopping and stuffing them into jars.

 Disclaimer: This post contains affiliate links, which means I receive a commission if you make a purchase using this link.
 This is no extra cost to you and helps me support myself and keep this blog going.
 I only work with and recommend products that I believe and use myself!